marcmartin-prog/ARC/content/opportunities/afghanistan-refugees.md

   the Taliban have overrun the country.
 thumbnailwebp: /images/uploads/refugees.webp
 thumbnailjpg: /images/uploads/refugees.jpg
-situation1: There has been thousands of refugees recently brought over from Afghanistan, due to the recent turmoil there.
+situation1: There have been thousands of refugees recently brought over from Afghanistan, due to the recent turmoil there.
 Many of these people have helped the US military in some way, so it is not safe for them to stay in Afghanistan.